etotheipi/BitcoinArmory/osxbuild/OSX_build_notes.md

         sudo ln -s /usr/local/bin/glibtoolize /usr/local/bin/libtoolize

+ 7. Download Armory [here](https://github.com/goatpig/BitcoinArmory), either as a static zip file or via Git version control.
+If downloading a zip file, unzip the zip file.

+ 8. (*OPTIONAL*) If compiling on a pre-10.12 macOS version, change the minimum version to 10.7 from 10.8 in osxbuild/build-app.py, osxbuild/objc\_armory/ArmoryMac.pro, and osxbuild/qmake\_LFLAGS.patch by searching for instances of 10.8 and changing them to 10.7.

- 7. Compile Armory.
+ 9. Compile Armory.

-        cd osxbuild
+        cd *Location of Armory source code*  (An example would be ~/Projects/BitcoinArmory) git submodule init  (Required only if using Git version control, as discussed in Step 7.) git submodule update  (Required only if using Git version control, as discussed in Step 7.) cd osxbuild
         python build-app.py > /dev/null

-The "> /dev/null" line in step 7 is optional.
+The "> /dev/null" line in step 9 is optional.
 All this does is prevent the command line from being overwhelmed with build output.
 The output will automatically be saved to osxbuild/build-app.log.txt no matter what.

 Armory.app will be found under the "workspace" subdirectory.
 It can be moved anywhere on the system, including under `/Applications`.

-To avoid runtime issues (e.g. "*ImportError: No module named pkg_resources*") when attempting to run builds on other machines/VMs, make sure $PYTHONPATH is empty.
+To avoid runtime issues (e.g. *ImportError: No module named pkg_resources*) when attempting to run builds on other machines/VMs, make sure $PYTHONPATH is empty.
 In addition, try not to have any "brew"ed libpng, Python or Qt modules installed.
 Any of the above could lead to unpredictable behavior.

 If you're running a beta version of Xcode, the build tools will need to point to the beta.
 Open a terminal and run